 For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child's losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days after the qualifying event occurs.
+You must provide this notice to UNITE HERE HEALTH.
 You must provide this notice to:

-UNITE HERE HEALTH Attn: COBRA Department P. O. Box 6557 Aurora, IL 60589-0557
+Attn: COBRA Department P.O.
+Box 6557 Aurora, IL 60589-0557

 You should use the Fund's forms to provide notice of any qualifying event, if you or a dependent are determined by the Social Security Administration to be disabled, or if you are no longer disabled.
-You can get a form by calling the Fund at (800) 419-4373.
+You can get a form by calling the Fund at (833) 637-3519.